We will provide more detailed information upon request but for those just checking us out, here are a few of the more commonly asked questions:

 Will I have more than one mentor?

-You will have approximately 3-4 mentors in a year, changing approximately every twelve weeks.
+You will have approximately 3-4 mentors in a year, changing approximately every 3 months.

 What am I expected to bring?

 You should bring all of your own hand tools, bats if working on the wheel, banding wheels, armiture (for sculpture), aprons, drywall boards, drycleaning plastic.
-Basically, everything that’s not a piece of large equipment!
-You will also supply your own clay and glazes that you will be able to buy from The Village Potters.
+Everything that’s not a piece of large equipment!
+You will also supply your own clay (purchased through The Village Potters) and glazes (materials purchased through The Village Potters).

 How much space will I be allocated in the studio?

-There will be ten dedicated wheels which will be shared, as well as tables for hand building, glazing and other non-wheel work.
-Each participant will be given ample shelving to hold clay, tools and works in progress.
+There are dedicated wheels that are shared, as well as tables for hand building, glazing and other non-wheel work.
+Each participant is given ample shelving to hold clay, tools, and works in progress.
 All of your personal equipment will be housed on your allocated shelves.

 Other than the tuition, are there other charges?

-You are expected to incur the costs of clay, glazes and firings.
-Participants will also receive a discount on any workshops offered outside of the IS/M Program.
+You are expected to incur the costs of clay, glazes materials, and firings.
+Participants will also receive a discount on any classes offered outside of the ISM Program.

 What else is included in the Program?

-In addition to access to the workspace and your mentor relationships, the IS/M program will present a series of demonstration and information workshops over the course of the year.
-Workshops will be presented by our adjunt faculty of professionals who will offer 2 Day Master Series Workshops and Mini-Masters Series Workshops on clay techniques and/or building and running a successful art business.
+In addition to access to the workspace and your mentor relationships, the ISM program will present a series of demonstration and information workshops over the course of the year.
+Workshops will be presented by our adjunct faculty of professionals who will offer Master Series Workshops on clay techniques and/or building and running a successful art business.